Trending

 Olga Hughes

-A former chef and bookseller, Olga Hughes has a BFA from the Victorian College of the Arts, a BA in History and English Literature, and First Class Honours in History from Deakin University.
+Olga Hughes is a historian currently undertaking her doctoral research on Shakespeare’s ‘Tragedy of Richard III’ and Richard III's reputation.
+A former chef and bookseller, she has a BFA from the Victorian College of the Arts, a BA in History and English Literature, and First Class Honours in History from Deakin University.
 Her research interests centre on historiography, medieval and early modern history and literature, folklore and fairy tales.
-She completed her Honours thesis on Shakespeare’s ‘Tragedy of Richard III’ and is continuing her research on the play and its impact on Richard III’s historiography.
+She lives in Gippsland, Australia, with her poet and their cat.

 Related Posts